 Our Technology Help Desk offers 24x7x365 phone support services.
 Contact the Technology Help Desk on campus at ext.
 2721; locally at (210) 829-2721; or toll-free at 1 (866) 614-5043.
-All calls will be answered by a live technician who will assist you in resolving login issues and answer your questions about UIW email, Blackboard, Banner, MyWord Portal and other commonly-used applications.
+All calls will be answered by a live technician who will assist you in resolving login issues and answer your questions about UIW email, Blackboard, Banner, Residential & Academic Networks, Virtural Labs, MyWord Portal and other commonly-used applications.
+Walk-in help is also available in the helpDesk@the SC located in the Student Engagement Center ground floor.